 For these reasons, and because new nationals measures allow for it, we are able to offer all teaching in-person and on campus.
 We are also fully equipped and ready to switch to fully online or a hybrid teaching model if the pandemic takes a turn for the worse.

 Such a flexible (back-up) model provides for both online and limited (especially where necessary) face-to-face classes.
-In practice, this means that on-campus students may attend classes both online, as well as in-person where and whenever possible.
-Students who have not been able to come to campus would still be able to attend classes remotely using Zoom (there are exceptions, such as lab courses).
+In practice, this means that if we had to switch to hybrid teaching, on-campus students may attend classes both online, as well as in-person where and whenever possible.
+And students who are unable to come to class because of illness or personal reasons would still be able to attend classes remotely using Zoom (there are exceptions, such as lab courses).

 This flexibility is particularly useful when the effects of the pandemic are forcing us to make decisions about how many students can fit into a classroom on campus.
 The model also enables it to function for students who may not be able to come to campus at the moment, which might be the case for some of our international students.